Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 \end{proposition} The proof is in Appendix \ref{s:p3}.

-Let us discuss the strategic concerns underlying these two PCE.
-In either PCE, each firm $i$, when deciding about the wage offer $w_i$ and facing unknown productivity of the worker, worries about two possibilities.
+Let us discuss the strategic concerns underlying these PCE.
+Each firm $i$, when facing unknown productivity of the worker and deciding about the wage offer $w_i$, worries about two possible situations.
 It could be that the productivity is high, so offering a wage that is marginally greater than that of the competitor would improve profit.
 The greatest such loss occurs when the productivity is the highest possible.
-Alternatively, it could be that the productivity is low, so offering a wage that is smaller than the competitor's would cut the loss.
+Alternatively, it could be that the productivity is low, so offering a wage that is smaller than the competitor's would eliminate the loss.
 The greatest such loss occurs when the productivity is the lowest possible.
 The firm thus offers the best compromise wage that balances these two losses, assuming that the other firm follows its equilibrium strategy.

-In equilibrium, the firms offer the same wage and do not try to outbid each other, because they can lose equal amounts by stealing the worker for themselves if she is unproductive and by giving up the worker if she is highly productive.
+In equilibrium, both firms offer the same wage, so each of them has probability $1/2$ to hire the worker.
+This is the best compromise between not hiring a productive worker and hiring an unproductive worker at the specified wage.

 An essential detail in the above considerations is that the greatest and smallest productivities are now endogenous and can depend on the level of education $e$ that the worker chooses.
 In the pooling equilibrium, $e=e_L$ does not provide any useful information, so all productivity types are possible.
 However, in the separating equilibrium, the firms believe that the productivity belongs to a different interval when observing a different level of education.
-For example, if $b=1$ and $\delta=1/4$, then the firms believe that $\theta\le 7/8$ if the education is low, and that $\theta\ge 5/8$ if the education is high.
+For example, if $b=1$ and $\delta=1/4$, then the firms believe that $\theta\in[0,7/8]$ if the education is low, and that $\theta\in[5/8,1]$ if the education is high.

 Observe that, among the workers with productivity $\theta\in[5/8,7/8]$, some choose low education, while others choose high education.
 This overlap is due to the richness of the state space.
-The same productivity type $\theta$ can have different costs of education $c(\theta)$ that can fall below or above the threshold at which high education is profitable.
-Clearly, this result cannot emerge in the traditional setting where there are only two types of workers.
+The same productivity type $\theta$ can have different costs of education $c$ that can fall below or above the threshold at which high education is profitable.
+Clearly, this result cannot emerge in the traditional setting where the workers are differentiated only by their productivity.